 (A) LLAOL will continue to operate a Quota Count System (QC system) based on the Noise Quota System utilised by other UK airports, including Heathrow Airport, or such other methodology to apply QC values for individual aircraft types to be agreed with the Council.
 The Noise Quota System at the other London Area Airports is promulgated in supplements to the Civil Aviation Authority's Aeronautical Information Publication (AIP).
-The most recent supplement detailing the Noise Quota System London Heathrow, London Gatwick and London Stansted Airports Noise Restrictions Notice 2017 was published July 2017 and includes information on the QC values for various aircraft types.
+The most recent supplement detailing the Noise Quota System London Heathrow, London Gatwick and London Stansted Airports Noise Restrictions Notice 2017 (No. 2) 2022 was published July 2017 22 September 2022 and includes information on the QC values for various aircraft types.
 The QC system is updated from time to time as new information obtained during the aircraft's noise certification process becomes available.
-The latest result introduced a new category of QC 0.125.
+The latest result introduced Since 2017 the supplement has included a new category of QC 0.125, and the Exempt category has been replaced with a new category of QC 0.